Abaqus/Standard

 The first strategy is suited for reusing behaviours that were identified under the small strain assumptions in a finite rotation context.
 The usage of this behaviour is still limited to the small strain assumptions.

 The second strategy is particularly suited for metals, as incompressible flows are characterized by a deviatoric logarithmic strain tensor, which is the exact transposition of the property used in small strain behaviours to handle plastic incompressibility.
-This means that all valid consistutive equations for small strain behaviours can be automatically reused in finite strain analysis.
+This means that all valid constitutive equations for small strain behaviours can be automatically reused in finite strain analysis.
 This does not mean that a behaviour identified under the small strain assumptions can be directly used in a finite strain analysis: the identification would not be consistent.

 Those two finite strain strategies are fairly portable and are